S-Elephant/Elephant.NuGets/Database/MongoDb/Elephant.Database.MongoDb/README.md

 	/// </summary>
 	public ProductRepository(IShopContext shopContext) : base(shopContext.Products)
 	{
         // Your custom methods here.
+You may use the inherited variable DbSet.
 	}
 }
 ```